Effective Treatments for Burnout Syndrome

-Burnout syndrome in the workplace is characterized by exhaustion of emotions that can make a worker feel feeble, helpless and unable to cope with the duties assigned to them.
+Burnout syndrome in the workplace is characterized by exhaustion of emotions that can make a worker feel feeble, helpless, and unable to cope with the duties assigned to them.
 Physical exhaustion, such as headaches or bowel problems, may also occur.
-Exhaustion results in reduced performance, difficulty in concentrating, lack of creativity and often depressed mood.
-Read more: Stable Mental Health in the Workplace.
+Exhaustion results in reduced performance, difficulty in concentrating, lack of creativity, and often depressed mood.

 It is possible to get to burnout if the employees:

 - Expect from themselves what they cannot really accomplish